FREQUENTLY ASKED QUESTIONS

-Originally developed by the Getty Museum to be a standardized system for identifying and recovering lost or stolen art, Object ID is used by AVI to record the identifying details of your personal possessions.
-It’s an inventory process that is highly respected and accepted by the insurance and financial services industry.
+Originally developed by the Getty Museum to be a standardized system for identifying and recovering lost or stolen art, AVI uses Getty ID to record the identifying details of your personal possessions.
+It’s an inventory process that is highly respected by the insurance and financial services industry.

 What does Aggregate Valuation mean?

 This is a term used by the appraisal and insurance industry that represents the total value of everything that is inventoried.
 If we inventory your entire house, your Aggregate Valuation represents the value of all your personal property.